LogME: Practical Assessment of Pre-trained Models for Transfer Learning: Experiments

 The recently emerging unsupervised pre-trained models~\cite{he_momentum_2020} have a projection head with continuous output.
 However, LEEP and NCE cannot be extended to deal with the projection head of contrastive-based unsupervised pre-trained models because they rely on the relationship between pre-training categories and target categories.

 Since LogME only requires features extracted from pre-trained models, it can be applied to contrastive pre-trained models.
-To demonstrate this, we use three popular models pre-trained with various training scheme: MoCo~V1~\cite{he_momentum_2020} with momentum contrast, MoCo~V2~\cite{chen_improved_2020} with an MLP projection head and strong data augmentation, MoCo~800 trained with 800 epochs as suggested by \citet{chen_simple_2020}.
+To demonstrate this, we use three popular models pre-trained with various training scheme: MoCo~V1~\cite{he_momentum_2020} with momentum contrast, MoCo~V2~\cite{chen_improved_2020} with an MLP projection head and strong data augmentation, MoCo~800 trained with 800 epochs as suggested by \citet{chen_simple_2020}, and SimCLR~\citep{chen_simple_2020} with carefully designed implementation.

 Aircraft~\cite{maji_fine-grained_2013}, the first dataset (alphabetically) in Section~\ref{sec:supervised_classification} is used as the classification task, and dSprites~\cite{matthey_dsprites:_2017} is used as the regression task.
-Table~\ref{tab:unsupervised} shows that LogME gives the perfect order of both transferred accuracy and MSE.
+Results are shown in Table~\ref{tab:unsupervised}.
+SimCLR on dSprites is not reported because it does not converge after several trials.
+LogME gives the \emph{perfect order} of both transferred accuracy and MSE.
 Note that the order in Aircraft (MoCo~V1 $<$ MoCo~V2 $<$ MoCo 800) is different from the order in dSprites (MoCo~V1 $<$ MoCo 800 $<$ MoCo~V2), so the transfer learning performance depends on both the pre-trained model and the target data, emphasizing the importance of \emph{task adaptive} pre-trained model selection.
+We also observe that LogME values of unsupervised pre-trained models are similar, mainly because unsupervised features are not very discriminative.